freeCodeCamp/chinese/chinese/articles/git-rebase-handbook.md

 In the previous example, when you only said `rebase` (without additional switches), Git replayed all the commits from the common ancestor to the tip of the current branch.

-But rebase is a super-power, it's an almighty command capable of…well, rewriting history.
+But rebase is a super-power, it's an almighty command capable of……well, rewriting history.
 And it can come in handy if you want to modify history to make it your own.

 Undo the last merge by making `main` point to "Commit 4" again: